enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/methods.rst

     All the metadata describing a :term:`queue`.
 Read only element.

     Please note there is another queue class that exists within JQM, inside the com.enioka.jqm.jpa packages.
-    The JPA one is an internal JQM class and should not be confused with the API one, which is a DTO and therefore a stable interface.
+    The JPA one is an internal JQM class and should not be confused with the API one, which is a stable interface.

 JobDef
 +++++++++++